blalina/home_work/README.md

+# Description:

-Layout based on the example of the site https://angular.io/
+To learn HTML, CSS as an example was taken the site https://angular.io/